 A number of Language Department Scholarships are awarded each year.
 Qualified students are invited to apply for the following scholarships through the Department of Languages and Cultures.

-We offer six scholarships and two awards each year to meritorious students in recognition of their achievements in the study of languages.
-The application form for the six scholarships is available below to download, fill in and submit to the Department of Languages and Cultures, Main Hall 109.
+We offer five scholarships and two awards each year to meritorious students in recognition of their achievements in the study of languages.
+The application form is available above to download, fill in and submit to the Department of Languages and Cultures, Main Hall 109.
 (610) 436-2700.